aaleti/ResearchImpact/README.md

 - International funding applications by the consortium and its researchers
 - courses/seminars organized based on research results
 - participation in committees, councils and working groups (incl. in companies), parliamentary hearings.
-- keynote invitations, talks at conferences/seminars
+- keynote invitations, invited talks at conferences/seminars

 ## Qualitative Indicators